 In fact, an applicant can exercise the right of appeal on human rights grounds after refusal of UK spouse, partner, dependent family member settlement visa application.
 However, depending on the nature of the refusal reasons an applicant can opt for a reapplication after refusal of UK family visa under Appendix FM.

-During 2008-18, the most number of grants under the family route has been made to spouses and partner i.e. wives (227,098) and husbands (118,776).
+During 2008-18, a total of 435,681 made under the family settlement routes.
+However, during the period the number of UK family visa ILR grants was highest in 2009 (72,239) and lowest in 2017 (5,420).
+Nevertheless, the total settlement grants under the family route increased to 15,751 in 2018.
+Furthermore, during 2008-18, the most number of grants under the family route has been made to spouses and partner i.e. wives (227,098) and husbands (118,776).
 However, the number of grants to parents, grandparents, other and unspecified dependants has dwindled in the recent years mainly due to changes in the immigration rules.
 In fact, a non-EEA adult dependent relative (such as parents, brother, sisters etc.) needs to demonstrate that because of an illness, age or disability, the applicant requires a level of long-term personal care.
 And the relative in the UK (i.e. sponsor) is the only person, who can provide such long-term personal care without recourse to public funds.